MooersLab/MooersLab/README.md

 Here, `H` is for the Hyper key; I have it mapped to the righthand command key (alt-key) on a non-Mac keyboard.

 The natural unit of dictation with `whisper.el` seems to be the paragraph.
-This form of dictation is less interactive than Voice In Plus where you can use the keyboard to make edits to currently dictated sentence.
+This form of dictation is less interactive than Voice In Plus where you can use the keyboard to edit the currently dictated sentence.
 I have yet to figure out the elisp code to apply my text replacements in the transcription step.

 The **Superwhisper.** **app** for the Mac is interesting.